Essential Use

 European Parliament Questions Commission on Adding Lead to REACH Annex XIV and Craft Sectors

-A European Parliament inquiry has challenged the European Commission on the potential inclusion of lead in the REACH Authorisation List (Annex XIV), following ECHA's 2023 recommendation.
-This signals mounting political pressure to balance strict chemical restrictions with exemptions for specialized sectors, potentially complicating the timeline and scope of future lead authorizations.
+The European Parliament is pressuring the Commission to clarify the timeline and potential exemptions for adding lead to the REACH Authorisation List.
+This signals mounting political pressure to balance strict chemical restrictions with socio-economic exemptions, potentially complicating the scope of future lead authorizations.

 europarl.europa.euEuropean UnionEuropean Union